Welsh mythology: Realms of existence

-While the sky and its celestial bodies are clearly separate from the earth, there does not seem to be an association between gods and the sky in extant Welsh myth (though as we see in the Pantheon below, there likely would have been at some earlier point; "cf. yn Annwfyn is eluydd, yn awyr uch eluydd ‘in the Un-world below elfydd, in the air above elfydd,’" from The Book of Taliesin.
+While the sky and its celestial bodies are clearly separate from the earth, there does not seem to be an association between gods and the sky in extant Welsh myth (though there likely would have been at some earlier point; "cf. yn Annwfyn is eluydd, yn awyr uch eluydd ‘in the Un-world below elfydd, in the air above elfydd,’" from The Book of Taliesin.

 Sharon Paice Macleod proposes that the ancient Celts had a concept of the World Tree that links the various realms of the world (akin to the Norse Yggdrasil), given the centrality of trees in Celtic knowledge, but there is no clear evidence for this.

 Legends

 Unlike the section above, we find the following legends in actual literary texts instead of etymological and mythical reconstructions by academic scholars.

 The Four Branches of the Mabinogi

 The Two Kings (sculptor Ivor Roberts-Jones, 1984) near Harlech Castle, Wales.
 Brân the Blessed carries the body of his nephew Gwern.

 Four of the mythological stories contained in the Mabinogion are collectively known as the Four Branches of the Mabinogi.
 They concentrate largely on the exploits of various British deities who have been Christianized into kings and heroes.
 The only character who appears in every branch is Pryderi fab Pwyll, the king of Dyfed, who is born in the first Branch, is killed in the fourth, and is probably a reflex of the Celtic god Maponos.
 The only other recurring characters are Pryderi's mother Rhiannon, associated with the peaceful British prince Manawydan, who later becomes her second husband.
 Manawydan and his siblings Brân the Blessed (Bendigeidfran or Brân Fendigaidd "Blessed Crow"), Branwen and Efnysien are the key players of the second branch, while the fourth branch concerns itself with the exploits of the family of Dôn, which includes the wizard Gwydion, his nephew, Lleu Llaw Gyffes, and his sister, Arianrhod.